bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 track of vertices, and now I just get an error message.
 Please try to fix this too if you can, or at least give me some pointers on what I should be doing.

-* this method resets your x variable every time it calls it's self.
+* this method resets your x variable every time it calls it's self. i added a nested method